ddombro3/CSE467-Data-App/README.md

 # LLM Privacy Data Extractor

-This project is a Python scraper that collects privacy-related evidence from public LLM privacy policies and documentation.
+This project is a Python scraper that collects privacy related evidence from public LLM privacy policies and documentation.

 It lets the user choose saved URLs from `config/sources.csv` or enter a custom URL.
 The program scrapes the selected webpage, searches for privacy-related keywords, and saves the results into CSV and Excel files.